RikkuX491/test-phase-4-project/README.md

 `cd` back into your new directory and run `git init` to create a local git repository.
-Add all of your local files to version control with `git add --all`, then commit them with `git commit -m'initial commit'`.
+Add all of your local files to version control with `git add --all`, then commit them with `git commit -m 'initial commit'`.
 (You can change the message here- this one is just a common choice.)

 Navigate to [GitHub](https://github.com).
 In the upper-right corner of the page, click on the "+" dropdown menu, then select "New repository".
-Enter the name of your local repo, choose whether you would like it to be public or private, make sure "Initialize this repository with a README" is unchecked (you already have one), then click "Create repository".
+Enter the name of your local repo, choose whether you would like it to be public or private, make sure "Add a README file" is unchecked (you already have one), then click "Create repository".

 Head back to the command line and enter `git remote add origin <project name>